-Looking ahead to Fiscal Year 2020, Penn will build upon the many achievements of FY19 as we support The Penn Compact 2020's principles of Inclusion, Innovation, and Impact.
-With the guidance of our distinguished Board of Trustees, overwhelming generosity of our donors, and the commitment of our talented students, esteemed faculty, and dedicated staff, we are well-positioned for continued success in FY20.
+Looking ahead to Fiscal Year 2021, Penn will build upon the many achievements of FY20 as we support The Penn Compact 2022's principles of Inclusion, Innovation, and Impact.
+With the guidance of our distinguished Board of Trustees, overwhelming generosity of our donors, and the commitment of our talented students, esteemed faculty, and dedicated staff, we are well-positioned for continued success in FY21, despite the challenges presented by the pandemic.